SayethWe/HeadpatBotV2/README.md

 Pull multiple waifus simulatenously using a csv file

 `csv`: A comma-seperated-values file, where each line contains a (`name`,`source`) pair in the first two columns.
 Data in other columns will be ignored.

-### /poll
-Family of poll-related commands

-##### /poll start
-Begins a waifu poll.
-Posts an image collage of selected waifus, and creates buttons for approval-based voting.

-##### /poll end
-Manually end the most recent poll and calculate results

-##### /poll result `pollNum`
-Show the results graphs from any poll run after 4.2.0

-`pollNum` : index of the poll to get, where 0 is the first poll in the server.
-Defaults to the most recent poll.

 ## Todo
 See Todo.md, but high level: